wahyuwiyoko/blog-data/content/posts/hello-world.md

 I made this blog for documentation and some notes, so that I don't forget one day :D

-Usually, I will note a system configuration of a software or about other things and will be posted on this blog.
+Usually, I'll note a system configuration of a software or about other things and will be posted on this blog.

 I use [Hugo](https://gohugo.io/) as a SSG (Static Site Generator) and [PaperMod](https://github.com/adityatelange/hugo-PaperMod/) theme on this blog.
-Thanks to [Aditya Telange](https://github.com/adityatelange) for creating this beautiful and simple theme for the blog.
+Thanks to [Aditya Telange](https://github.com/adityatelange) for creating this simple theme for the blog.

 That's all.
-Thank you for visiting my blog :)
+Thanks for visiting my blog :)